Ket3r/script-server-wiki/Script-config.md

 Specifies how Script server should parse script output.
 At the moment 4 formats are supported:
 * `terminal` (default): enables ANSI escape command parsing and showing formatted output on the user interface.
 E.g. \033[01;31m is a bold red text.
 Additionally this format supports hyperlinks highlighting and inline images
 * `text`: no processing is done, script output is displayed as it is
 * `html`: script output is treated as HTML elements and is rendered correspondingly.
-Scripts/css are not supported, for those please use `html_iframe`
+Scripts/css are not supported, for those please use `html_iframe`.
+Also, the HTML content is sanitized, to protect against [XSS attacks  ](https://owasp.org/www-community/attacks/xss/)
 * `html_iframe`: script output is treated as a complete HTML page (including linked CSS and script files).
-In this case, Script server has no control over output styling (font family, size, color, etc.)
+In this case, Script server has no control over output styling (font family, size, color, etc.).
+To make CSS/scripts work, no HTML sanitizing is done (including user input), so such logs are vulnerable to [XSS Attacks](https://owasp.org/www-community/attacks/xss/).
+Please avoid using `html_iframe` if your server can be accessed by untrusted users.

 _Required_: no
 _Type_: string